 Because I knew that my son had a very in-depth look at Tall Tales last year in his previous grammar program, I chose to fly quickly through the Tall Tale grammar portion of the Purple Book and skip the Tall Tale writing portion altogether.

-And since I'd rather use the "extra" of our days for project-based learning, I usually skip the enrichment sections entirely.
+Since I'd rather use the "extra" of our days for project-based learning, I usually skip the enrichment sections entirely.
 It's not that these sections are a waste of time or unnecessary.
 It's just that he already gets wonderful lessons in reasoning and analysis in other parts of our homeschool.
-So for him, those sections are a bit redundant.
+So, for him, those sections are a bit redundant.

 FYI